hodlwallet/hodl-wallet-android/README.md

 If you find yourself with the need to recvor your funds with an external app, Hodl Wallet reccomends [Electrum](https://electrum.org/#home).

-It's importnat that you make sure you our downloading Electrum from the real source.
+It's important that you make sure you our downloading Electrum from the real source.
 You can do this by double checking the ssl certificate at the site or building from source.

 Steps to recovering your bitcoin using Electrum: